JeanSebastienBash/PackGPT/README.md

-# PackGPT - Artificial Intelligence tools installation script for Debian 12 net-install server
+# PackGPT - Artificial intelligence tools installation script for Debian server

 The main purpose of this script is minimalist: to simplify and speed up the automatic installation, in a single pass, of various generative artificial intelligence tools.
 It is intended for local use on a test server.